pypa/setuptools/docs/deprecated/distutils/setupscript.rst

 Extension names and packages
 ----------------------------

-The first argument to the :class:`~distutils.core.Extension` constructor is always the name of the extension, including any package names.
+The first argument to the ``distutils.core.Extension`` constructor is always the name of the extension, including any package names.
 For example, ::

     Extension('foo', ['src/foo1.c', 'src/foo2.c'])